How did World Vision respond to the Haiti earthquake?

-World Vision’s emergency response continued tirelessly for three years.
+World Vision’s emergency response continued tirelessly for five years.
 It was a response characterised by immense challenges, from land tenure issues and political instability to extreme weather, but undeniable progress was made:

-- more than 40,000 families provided with emergency shelter, and long-lasting transitional shelters for over 14,600 people
+- more than 40,000 families were provided with emergency shelter, and 2,500 families were provided with reinforced shelters;

-- 14 hospitals were equipped with life-saving supplies, enabling them to treat 412,500 cases of injury and illness
+- 14 hospitals were equipped with life-saving supplies and we operated 12 health clinics that treated more than 109,000 cases of injury and illness;

 - 600,000 people were provided with essential household supplies, such as tarps, blankets, mosquito nets and flashlights.

-World Vision has been working in Haiti for more than 30 years and runs 20 long-term development programs across five regions, supporting more than 300,000 people.
+World Vision has been working in Haiti for more than 30 years and runs 19 long-term development programs across three regions, supporting more than 190,000 people including 60,000 children.
 The organisation is committed to working with Haitians to contribute to Haiti’s recovery in the long term.